p-nox/Turing-Machine/README.md

    3. **Word Processing:** The program processes each input word using the specified transitions and determines whether the word is accepted or rejected.

-## Build and Run

 ## Notes

   * The simulator allows users to interactively input strings and simulate the Turing Machine behavior.
   * Ensure that the input file adheres to the specified format.

-Feel free to explore, contribute, and adapt the code to suit your needs.